 Where you physically choose to work can also affect your salary, within the U.S. and worldwide.
-In fact, you can earn up to $16,000 more depending on your location within the U.S.
+Nationwide, the average project manager salary by location is:

-Worldwide, the countries where project managers report the highest median salaries are: Australia, Switzerland, the United States, Germany, and The Netherlands.
-According to a report by ProjectManagement.com, project managers in these countries earn a median salary of:
+Worldwide, the countries where project managers report the highest median salaries are: Switzerland, the United States, Australia, Germany, and The Netherlands.
+According to the Project Management Institute, project managers in these countries earn a median salary of:

 Where you work can have a huge impact on earnings, in addition to your education, experience, specialization, project team size, and industry.
 Project managers should consider these factors when considering their potential salary and career growth.